-Stage 2(a): Submission of draft Plan Strategy prior to the Independent Examination
+Stage 2(a): Submission of LDP draft Plan Strategy prior to the Independent Examination

-4.27 As soon as reasonably practicable after Council has submitted the development plan documents to the Department for Infrastructure (DfI), Council must undertake the following:
+4.29 As soon as reasonably practicable after the Council has submitted the development Plan documents to the Department for Infrastructure (DfI), the Council must undertake the following:

 - make the following documents available during normal working hours at the Council's principal offices and other places in the District considered appropriate as per Reg.
-21 of The LDP Regs: - o a copy of the draft Plan Strategy (PS) document; - o all other legislatively required documents - all other documents considered relevant to the preparation of the PS - notify the consultation bodies of the fact that the development plan document and other legislatively required documents are available for inspection and the places and times at which they can be inspected; - notify any person who has made (and not withdrawn) a representation and / or a counter-representation to the Draft Plan Strategy that the draft PS documents are available for inspection and the places and times at which they can be inspected; - issue a public notice in the local newspapers currently being used by the Council for two weeks (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), Belfast Gazette, and on the Council's website that the draft PS documents have been submitted to the Dfl.
+21 of The LDP Regs: - o a copy of the draft Plan Strategy (PS) document; - o all other legislatively required documents - o all other documents considered relevant to the preparation of the PS - notify the consultation bodies of the fact that the development Plan documents are available for inspection and the places and times at which they can be inspected; - notify any person who has made (and not withdrawn) a representation and / or a counter-representation to the Draft Plan Strategy that the draft PS documents are available for inspection and the places and times at which they can be inspected; - issue a public notice in the local newspapers currently being used by the Council for two weeks (the Derry Journal, the Londonderry Sentinel, the Ulster Herald, the Strabane Chronicle, the Tyrone Constitution and the Strabane Weekly News), Belfast Gazette, and on the Council's website that the draft PS documents have been submitted to the Dfl.

-Stage 2(b): Soundness-Based Independent Examination of Draft Plan Strategy
+Stage 2(b): Soundness-Based Independent Examination of LDP Draft Plan Strategy

-4.28 The purpose of the IE is to determine whether the draft development plan satisfies the relevant statutory requirements and whether it is 'sound', taking into account representations or counter representations.
-The Council will be available to answer any question of the Independent Examiners and provide comment on the representations and counter representations.
+4.30 The purpose of the IE is to determine whether the draft Development Plan satisfies the relevant statutory requirements and whether it is 'sound', taking into account representations or counter representations.
+The Council will be available to answer any questions of the Independent Examiners and provide comment on the representations and counter representations.

-- continue to make the Draft Plan Strategy, and any accompanying documentation available on the website; - advertise dates, times and venues in the Belfast Gazette and by local advertisement for the IE and who will be carrying out the IE at least 4 weeks before the Examination is to be held indicating that representations and counter representations are available for inspection; - notify all persons who submitted representations and counter-representations to Draft Plan Strategy of the arrangements for the IE indicating that representations and counter representations are available for inspection at least 4 weeks before the opening of an IE; - request consultees to provide comment on the representations and counterrepresentations for consideration at the IE. - Notify the consultation bodies of the time and place of the IE and who is appointed to carry out the IE at least 4 weeks before the opening of an IE; - publish details of the time and place of the IE and who is appointed to carry out the IE on the Council's website at least 4 weeks before the opening of an IE.
+- continue to make the Draft Plan Strategy, and any accompanying documentation available on the website; - advertise dates, times and venues in the Belfast Gazette and by local advertisement for the IE and who will be carrying out the IE, at least 4 weeks before the Examination is to be held, indicating that representations and counter representations are available for inspection; - notify all persons who submitted representations and counter-representations to the Draft Plan Strategy, of the arrangements for the IE indicating that representations and counter representations are available for inspection; - request consultees to provide comment on the representations and counterrepresentations for consideration at the IE; - Notify the consultation bodies of the time and place of the IE and who is appointed to carry out the IE; - publish details of the time and place of the IE and who is appointed to carry out the IE on the Council's website.

-Stage 2(c): Adoption of Plan Strategy
+Stage 2(c): Adoption of LDP Plan Strategy

-4.29 Following the IE, the Department for Infrastructure will issue a Direction to the Council, requiring it to adopt the Draft Plan Strategy as originally prepared or with modifications.
+4.31 Following the Independent Examination (IE), the PAC will issue a Report to the Department for Infrastructure (Dfl) which will in turn issue a Direction to the Council, requiring it to adopt the Draft Plan Strategy as originally prepared or with modifications.
 The Council may also be directed to withdraw the Draft Plan Strategy.
 In either scenario, the Department will be expected to give reasons for their decisions.